Nitecore EC30 Flashlight Review

 Short Review

 I like the build of this light, and it looks fairly “flashlighty” (which I do like!).
-But the UI is practically a showstopper for me; I could not get used to it.
+But the user interface is practically a showstopper for me; I could not get used to it.
 Output is great, though.

 Long Review